Mingyang-Li/moneyapp-api/README.md

   c) Apollo Server <br>
   d) dotenv <br>
   e) nodemon <br>
+  f) Prisma ORM
 2. Setup `code-first` GraphQL module for Notion service, include it into main app module
 3. Setting up controllers and services
+4. Set up basic filtering on columns with type `string`
-4. Currently working on implementing filtering, sorting and searching features on controllers
+5. Working on sorting and searching
+6. Next: Date-range filtering

 ## Challenges & workarounds
 1. Rate limit from Notion API => migrate table to real DB (Done)
 2. Updating notion table doesn't update DB data => setup triggers to post/update data to DB in realtime (In progress)
 3. API is accessible to public (not safe as it contains personal finance data) => Setup authorisation for access

-## CD/CD
+## Infrastructure
-1. Platform: Heroku
+1. Database: PostgreSQL
-2. Process TBA
+2. Platform: AWS

 ## Running the app